 Lauren Slivinski – Undergraduate Student

 Hi!
 My Name is Lauren Slivinski.
-I am a junior Undergraduate student with a major in Human Development and Family Sciences with an emphasis in Family Social Services.
+I am a Senior Undergraduate student with a major in Human Development and Family Sciences with an emphasis in Family Social Services.
 I am also completing a minor in Psychology.
-I am pursuing degree that allows me to work with families because I find it intriguing how family dynamics play a key role in individual development.
+I am pursuing a degree that allows me to work with families because I find it intriguing how family dynamics play a key role in individual development.
 In my career I hope to help families overcome struggles within their relationships.
 I believe that maintaining healthy relationships allows for greater individual prosperity in addition to stronger commitment within the family system.

 My intentions with the research team are to gain experience for graduate school, in which I want to pursue a degree in Marriage and Family Therapy.
 I believe that this experience will allow me to improve my personal research skills as well as introduce me to other people in my field that have the same passion of working with families.
 I am interested in researching topics such as commitment and couple relationships because it will enable me to build stable relationships in my life and eventually help others with their own.
 I am optimistic about being a part of the team and the doors it will open for my future.